1. Organising surveys to collect data

 Case Study 1: Using group surveys to gather data

-Mrs Kazulu in Uganda decided to have a completely practical lesson and divided her class into three groups (if you have a big class you may need more groups – see Key Resource: Working with large classes [Tip: hold Ctrl and click a link to open it in a new tab.
-(Hide tip)] ).
+Mrs Kazulu in Uganda decided to have a completely practical lesson and divided her class into three groups (if you have a big class you may need more groups – see Key Resource: Working with large classes).
 Her pupils were going to undertake small classroom surveys to collect data.
 She chose surveys that were relevant to the pupils themselves, asking one group to find out the number of siblings in their families, another to find out the number of letters in their names and the third to find the number of pupils from different districts in their class.

 Mrs Kazulu drew a template like the one shown in Resource 1: Tally chart on the board.
 She gave her pupils time to copy her chart into their exercise books.
 She then asked them to work, one group at a time, going round the class and asking their survey questions in pairs.

 Later, all groups shared their data and were asked to display it in some way in the classroom.
 Mrs Kazulu would use the data collected in future lessons.

 Before you begin, show your class how to do a tally (see Resource 1).
 Ask them why they think this might be a useful technique.

 Explain to your class that they are going to do a survey about birthdays.
 Ask them to suggest the best way to organise the list of the different months of the year.
 Then go round the class, asking each pupil to call out the month of their birth and let each pupil record the information as it is being called out.

 Next, ask one pupil for each month to count up the birthdays and put in the total.